lddurbin/lee/content/project/tidybnb/index.md

 To achieve this, I wrote a bunch of scripts that scrape the [New British National Bibliography records page](https://www.bl.uk/collection-metadata/new-bnb-records) on the British Library's website, download the RDF files listed there, filter the data to get the forthcoming history titles, and supplement them with data from Google Books.
 Using this data (including a synopsis of the book and its cover image), I form a tweet that gets posted to [@ukhistorybooks](https://twitter.com/ukhistorybooks) every 30 minutes.

-I was pleased with the result, but it requires a lot of work to pull off.
+I was pleased with the result, but it required a lot of work to pull off.
 There's a rich dataset underneath it all, and I wanted to make easier for others to access and explore - hence the tidybnb package.

 ### tidybnb

+I'm still working on this (including the README file), but for now it does a simple thing: it downloads RDF files containing data on the latest records added to the British National Bibliography.

+You can either download all of the RDFs listed on the web page, or specific ones based on a date that you can pass to `download_rdf()`.
+I'm now working on a `query_rdf()` function that loads the RDF files into [Virtuoso](https://github.com/ropensci/virtuoso), and returns the data as a dataframe for easy querying.
+A lot of this functionality underpins the preparatory work that's needed for what gets posted to @ukhistorybooks, and now in this package it's (almost) available for others to use via a few simple function calls.